R3D4CTED/piracy-basics/torrenting.md

 ### My upload speed is always 0.
 Am I seeding?

 You are available to seed, but there might be other peers with faster connections that are uploading pieces to leechers.

+## Glossary
+Peer = Any person who is downloading or has downloaded a torrent Swarm = The entire set of peers
+Tracker = A server that keeps track of the swarm and what pieces each peer is assigned and facilitates the interaction of peers.
+It is also the site that lists torrents in a searchable manner.
+Hash = It is a randomly generated "key" to some data Leeching = The act of downloading a torrent
+Seeding = The act of uploading your assigned piece